nfauconn/philosophers/README.md

 - **Error handling and debugging**: To prevent unexpected program exits. `valgrind` and `fsanitize` to diagnose and fix issues efficiently

-- **Memory management and prevention of leaks**: Managed memory manually, including dynamic memory allocation and deallocation

 ## 📋 Project Instructions 📋

 ### Common Instructions